overnode-org/overnode/seeds/localhost/README.md

 ### Installation Steps

 - Run [`sudo ./install.sh`](./install.sh) in the current directory and wait the installation completes.
-This 3 lines script downloads clusterlite and launches 1 node.
+This 3 lines script downloads cade and launches 1 node.

 ### Operation Steps

-- Run `sudo clusterlite nodes` - to check status of nodes
+- Run `sudo cade nodes` - to check status of nodes
-- Run `sudo clusterlite help` - for more help on operations
+- Run `sudo cade help` - for more help on operations

 ### Sample Configuration
-File [clusterlite.yaml](./clusterlite.yaml) defines settings for sample Cassandra cluster.
+File [cade.yaml](./cade.yaml) defines settings for sample Cassandra cluster.
 When the node is up and running, you may check that single cassandra node is running.
 Sample configuration opens client ports for Cassandra, so it can be accessed from localhost via CQL too.